MicrosoftDocs/sdk-api/sdk-api-src/content/dvbsiparser/nf-dvbsiparser-iisdb_sdtt-getrecordnewversion.md

 ### -param dwRecordIndex [in]

 Specifies the record number,
   indexed from zero.
-Call the <a href="https://msdn.microsoft.com/3e445eed-907c-4a9b-80b7-b16460bc131c">IISDB_SDTT::GetCountOfRecords</a>
-  method to get the number of records in the SDTT.
+Call the <a href="https://msdn.microsoft.com/3e445eed-907c-4a9b-80b7-b16460bc131c">IISDB_SDTT::GetCountOfRecords</a>method to get the number of records in the SDTT.

 ### -param pwVal [out]

 Receives the new version_number field value.